Architecture is a science of buildings.

 WHY IS THIS FOCAL LENGTH BEST?

-This Ultra-wide angle lens with 14mm of focal length gives the wider frame.
+This Ultra-wide angle lens with a 14mm focal length gives a broader frame.

-This focal length is ideal for interior architectural photography because it’ll benefit you for getting more detail in a shot.
+This focal length is ideal for interior architectural photography because it’ll benefit you in getting more detail in a shot.

-While working in a tight space, you don’t need the worry about this focal length’s field of view.
+While working in a tight space, you don’t need to worry about this focal length’s field of view.

-Its F2.8 maximum aperture allows light transmission, which also benefits indoor working conditions.
+Its F2.8 maximum aperture allows light transmission, benefiting indoor working conditions.

 Quality :